chzerv/linux-workstation-playbook/README.md

   - Change `roles_path` and `remote_tmp` in `ansible.cfg`.
   - Increase `default-cache-ttl` and `max-cache-ttl` values in `gpg-agent.conf`
   - Disable `pam_systemd_homed.so` to avoid journal spamming (**Archlinux only**).
 Make sure to set `disable_pam_systemd_homed` to `false` if you use `systemd-homed`.
+  - Add additional kernel parameters.
+Only works for `GRUB` and `systemd-boot`.
+  - Allow current user to run podman container rootless.
+  - Enable overclocking for AMD GPUs.

 # Usage